starsys/openfoodfacts/README.md

 * Food search in Openfoodfacts database.
-* User interact with system in terminal (or GUI if wanted)
+* User interact with system in terminal
 * If user type unexpected character (anything other than a number), system will ask the question again.
-* Search must be applied on a Mysql database.
+* Search is applied on a Mysql database.

 ### Requirements
 You need to create a config.py file (at the root) with your Mysql database credentials like this template: